 Here are my top tips for the daily squat challenge:

-- Stay within your comfort zone – don’t squat deeper than you should, or risk injury, definitely don’t start by doing 1000 squats, I’ve been there it’s not nice.
+- Stay within your comfort zone – don’t squat deeper than your pelvic floor should to avoid injuries, definitely don’t start by doing 1000 squats a day, I’ve been there it’s not nice.

 - Get your form right – before you focus on doing 100 squats, get 10 down in perfect form, then 20, and so forth as you perfect your squat technique and increase your daily max.

-- Face forward – to keep your neck and upper body in a more natural position.
+- Face forward – to keep your neck and upper section of your body in a more natural position.

 - Mind the weight – only lift the weight you can actually handle to avoid injuries, proper form through the full range of motion is everything, lifting more weight just leads to injury.
 You can even start with resistance band before upgrading to weights.

-- Don’t forget those abs – tense your abs to get your core engaged before you squat and keep them activated with each round in order to get more out of the exercise you’re doing.
+- Don’t forget those abs – tense your abs to get your core engaged before you squat and keep them activated with each round in order to get more out of the exercise you’re doing and strengthen your core.

 The Benefits Of Doing Daily Squats – My Results & Outtakes

-So, now that we’ve had a basic rundown on squats – let’s talk about my findings, results, and the lessons I’ve learned from doing daily squats for 90 consecutive days.
+So, now that we’ve had a basic rundown on squats – let’s talk about my findings, results, and the lessons I’ve learned from doing heavy squats everyday for 90 consecutive days.

 A Few Quick Notes About My Process & Form

-First and foremost, I went into this challenge thinking I had top-tier form.
+First and foremost, I went into this challenge thinking I was on point with top-tier form.

 Well, reality check – I definitely did not…

 In fact, it was kind of silly having this pointed out to me by another friend in the fitness community after I sent him a quick DM on Instagram to get him into the challenge.

-That being said, after the first two days of doing 2 sets of 50 improper squats daily, I decided to tone things down and do 2 sets of 20 proper squats until I could get the form right.
+That being said, after the first two days of doing 2 sets of 50 improper squats daily, I decided to tone things down and do 2 sets of 20 proper squats until I could achieve good form.